smrtcdr/online-compilers/README.md

 # Online Tools

 Here you can find a list of online tools for coding.
 Most of them are web frontends for compilers and programs running on remote server.
 Whenever possible, links to corresponding GitHub projects will be given.
-Some really ugly looking pages I would never use were removed.

 ## List of online C++ compilers
 (see https://github.com/arnemertz/online-compilers/blob/master/index.md for reference)